ltrujello/ltrujello.github.io/docs/posts/ibm_model_1.md

 However, we actually can't learn the parameters of our probabilistic model $p(\mathbf{e}, a_1, \dots, a_n | \mathbf{f})$, because a parallel corpus of translations does not give use the alignments on the lexical level.
+In fact, not only do we not have the explicit alignment data, we don't know what alignments are more "likely".
 Viewed another way, we are being tasked with learning our model using data that is incomplete (the alignments are "missing").

 So, we are in a bit of a chicken and egg problem.